Scottish Social Services Workforce Data

 - The age and gender of workers in different roles and areas.

-6) The Mental Health Officers Report - In August 2021 we published the Mental Health Officers Report.
+In August 2022 we published the Mental Health Officers Report.
 This report presents information on:

 - The number of practising MHOs.